-An echocardiography ultrasound obtains images of the heart (called echocardiogram, ECG or ECHO) using a wand-like transducer or probe that emits high-frequency sound waves to evaluate heart structure and function.
+An echocardiography ultrasound obtains images of the heart (called echocardiogram or ECHO) using a wand-like transducer or probe that emits high-frequency sound waves to evaluate heart structure and function.
 A registered cardiac sonographer will move the transducer across your chest and a computer will convert echoes from sound waves into pictures of your heart onto a screen.
 Your exam and the results are interpreted by a radiologist.

 Your referring practitioner can use the results from your echocardiogram to assess heart structure and function in order to investigate:

 - You don’t have to fast prior to the test.

 - Don’t apply body oils or powders prior to the test.

 - Wear clothing that is easy to remove from the waist up.